Corysia/Unity-Oculus-Example/README.md

 At this point, build and run your project.
 You should be able to:

-* Smoothly move with the left thumbstick.
+* Smoothly move with the left thumb-stick.
-* Turn with the right thumbstick.
+* Turn with the right thumb-stick.

 ---
 ### Adding Collision Detection